Fusion (semi)rings arising from quantum groups: Introduction

 Among compact quantum groups is a very important class defined by T. Banica and R. Speicher in \cite{banica2009liberation} under the name of \emph{easy quantum groups}.
-The definition roughly proceeds as follows (see Section \ref{sec:preliminaries} for a rigorous definition) : \begin{enumerate} \item Pick up a bunch of \emph{partitions} of integers with some compatibility conditions between them. \item Associate to each partition a linear map between some finite-dimensional vector spaces.
-The aforementioned compatibility conditions ensuring that we can compose, make tensor products or take the adjoints of these maps. \item Because of the compatibility conditions, there is a unique smallest concrete complete monoidal C*-category (see \cite{woronowicz1988tannaka} for the definition) containing objects $k$ such that the space of morphisms between $k$ and $l$ is panned by the maps associated to partitions of $k+l$. \item To this category is associated a unique compact quantum group by virtue of S.L.
-Woronowicz' Tannaka-Krein duality theorem, which is called the \emph{easy quantum group associated to the set of partitions}. \end{enumerate} Among easy quantum groups are S. Wang's free quantum groups $S_{N}^{+}$, $O_{N}^{+}$ and $U_{N}^{+}$ introduced in \cite{wang1995free} and \cite{wang1998quantum}.
+The definition roughly proceeds as follows (see Section \ref{sec:preliminaries} for a rigorous definition) : \begin{enumerate} \item Pick up a bunch of \emph{partitions} of sets of integers with some compatibility conditions between them. \item Associate to each partition a linear map between some finite-dimensional vector spaces.
+The aforementioned compatibility conditions ensuring that we can compose, make tensor products or take adjoints of these maps. \item Because of the compatibility conditions, there is a unique smallest concrete complete monoidal C*-category (see \cite{woronowicz1988tannaka} for the definition) such that the spaces of morphisms are spanned by linear maps associated to the partitions. \item To this category is associated a unique compact quantum group by virtue of S.L.
+Woronowicz' Tannaka-Krein duality theorem, which is called the \emph{easy quantum group associated to the set of partitions}. \end{enumerate} Examples of easy quantum groups are S. Wang's free quantum groups $S_{N}^{+}$, $O_{N}^{+}$ and $U_{N}^{+}$ introduced in \cite{wang1995free} and \cite{wang1998quantum}.

 As we see in the above description, the object to which we have the more direct access is the representation category of $\G$ (or rather a "generating" part of it).
 It is therefore natural to look for a purely combinatorial description of the fusion ring of $\G$ in terms of the initial set of partitions.
 This is what we endeavoured together with M. Weber in \cite{freslon2013representation}.
 We gave a general description of the fusion rules (hence of the product in the fusion semiring) for all easy quantum groups.
 However, the general picture was made quite complicated by the presence of \emph{crossing partitions} inducing degeneracies in the constructions.
 When such phenomena cannot occur, i.e. when considering only \emph{noncrossing partitions}, one can hope for a tractable description of the fusion ring.
-Some ideas in this direction have been mentionned in the last section of \cite{freslon2013representation} and are the starting point of the present work.
+Some ideas in this direction have been mentioned in the last section of \cite{freslon2013representation} and are the starting point of the present work.